home | what's new | other sitescontact | about

 The Multi-Plane Universe

-There are an infinite number of "classrooms," worlds, dimensions, "spheres," to visit, experience, and investigate.
+While there is no such thing as a "multiverse" (see discussion on the "quantum" page), there are an infinite number of "classrooms," worlds, dimensions, levels, planes, "spheres," to visit, experience, and investigate.
 Some of these will be of our own making.

-We might choose to live in some of these, as we discover them, or create them, or we could opt to stay in Summerland proper, put down roots there, and use it as "base camp" from which to explore the myriad wonders of unbounded reality.
+We might choose to live in some of these, as we discover them, or create them, or we could opt to stay in Summerland proper, put down roots there, use it as "home oasis," from which to explore the myriad wonders of unbounded reality.
+This idea of a permanent home-base is what I intend to do.

 Edward C. Randall, the Buffalo attorney who, for 22 years, worked with medium Emily French, received and recorded thousands of direct-voice communications from the Spirit World.
 One of the most provocative messages from the other side: "Vain would be the effort to speak of things for which Earth has no language or parallel.
 Some few conditions of this better land of ours I may describe in human speech; more [however], we are not allowed to give, lest it tempt many to end Earth life, with work undone."